sobika/CoatsAssignment/sobika_resume.md

 **Hackathon**

-- Participated in HCL Hackathon on 26.08.2018
+- Participated in HCL Hackathon on 26.08.2018.

-**Workshop**

-- Attended Natural Processing Language program in Thiyagaraja Engineering College,Madurai on April 2017.

 **Symposium**